Thorax: Definition, Function, Diagram and Examples

 Thoracic injuries, which include the ribs or any blunt force, pose a risk to the organs within the thoracic cavity which include the lungs and heart.
 Broken ribs can be painful and hinder the patient’s ability to breathe while severe injuries may cause internal bleeding or affect their breathing.

-Most people experience chest pain in the thoracic region from numerous causes like costochondritis, which is a non-serious condition, but also from conditions like myocardial infarction or pulmonary embolism which are serious.
+Most people experience chest pain in the thoracic region from numerous causes like costochondritis, which is a non-serious condition, but also from serious conditions like myocardial infarction or pulmonary embolism.
 They can be described as sharp, dull or pressurising pain and usually cannot be distinguished until further investigations are done to establish the cause.

 Atelectasis